mozilla/nunjucks/docs/templating.md

 ### int

 Convert the value into an integer.
 If the conversion fails 0 is returned.
+You can override this default using the first parameter.
+You can also override the default base (10) in the second parameter.

 **Input**